spine/spine.site/app/views/mobile_docs/example2.md

 The key thing you need to know about Spine's controllers, is that they're all scoped by a single element, the `el` property.
 Everything a controller does in its lifetime is scoped by that element; whether it's adding event listeners, responding to event callbacks, updating the element's HTML, or pulling out form data.

 Spine Mobile application's have one global `Stage` controller, which encompasses the whole screen.
-Let's take a look at it, in `app/index.coffee`:
+Our generated application already includes a `Stage` in `app/index.coffee`, let's replace it with the following:

     require('lib/setup')